davegallant/site/content/post/backing-up-gmail-with-synology.md

 ## Summary

-Having backups of various forms of cloud data is a good investment, especially in these [uncertain times](https://en.wikipedia.org/wiki/2022_Ukraine_cyberattacks).
+Having backups of various forms of cloud data is a good investment, especially in [times of war](https://en.wikipedia.org/wiki/2022_Ukraine_cyberattacks).
 I certainly feel more at ease for having backed up my emails.